 If you’re an Indiana resident who has recently lost their job, you may qualify for unemployment benefits.
-The State of Indiana can help you get by until you are hired at a new job by providing weekly unemployment payments.
+The State of Indiana can help you get by with weekly unemployment payments until you find a new job.
 In Indiana, workers who have lost their job through no fault of their own can qualify for unemployment benefits.
-This social safety net is meant to help resident workers who are facing unemployment due to a layoff or in some cases, a firing.
+This social safety net is meant to help resident workers who are facing unemployment due to a layoff or, in some cases, a firing.

-In Indiana (and throughout the country), unemployment benefits are meant to provide you with a temporary stream of income that helps you with daily living expenses until you are able to find a new job.
-These funds come from a tax that employers must pay — called unemployment taxes — that are collected by the state and paid out to workers who have lost their job.
+In Indiana, these funds come from a tax that employers must pay—called unemployment taxes—that are collected by the state and paid out to workers who have lost their job.
 It’s important to know that only employers pay this tax, and it doesn’t come from your paycheck.
 For that reason, you meet certain Indiana unemployment requirements to qualify for unemployment benefits.

 The Indiana Department of Workforce Development (DWD) manages the state’s unemployment benefits program.
 The DWD also provides services such as job-seeking assistance through its WorkOne centers, which are located throughout the state.